 We do this because all three are on the front line when it comes to identifying digital addiction issues.
 Parents need to understand how their digital habits impact on their kids.
 Businesses around world are losing billions of dollars a year in lost revenue through lost production and increased absenteeism.
-Schools are one the the main internet connection points for students and can help parents identify and remedy addiction issues.
+Schools are one of the main internet connection points for students.
+Identifying possible addiction issues early can help parents take action to remedy addiction issues before they take hold.

-We should be mindful that children learn from their environment and if that environment is full of people with heads in screens our kids will do the same.
+We should be mindful that children learn from their environment and if that environment is full of people with heads in screens your children will do the same.
 Setting guidelines and rules for use of technology for all members of the family alike is very important if we are to improve the mental health and well-being of children in our local communities.

 Signs of an addict

 Please note that these characteristics are a guide and should not be used in place of seeking professional medical opinion.

 Answering positively to five out of the eight questions may be indicative of an online addiction.

 - Do you continuously think about using the Internet?